sfigg/commercialization-public/manufacture/desktop/iot-ent-get-the-tools-you-need.md

 ## Getting started

-Before reaching out to an Embedded/IoT Distributor, we recommend working with a device that meets the Windows 10 Hardware requirements located [here](https://docs.microsoft.com/en-us/windows-hardware/design/minimum/minimum-hardware-requirements-overview).
+Before reaching out to an Embedded/IoT Distributor, we recommend working with a device that meets the [Windows 10 Hardware requirements](https://docs.microsoft.com/en-us/windows-hardware/design/minimum/minimum-hardware-requirements-overview).
 You can load your PC or recommended device with an evaluation copy of Windows 10 Enterprise in order to begin prototyping right away.

 In order to start your journey in manufacturing with Windows 10 IoT Enterprise, you'll need to reach out to a distributor from [this list](https://docs.microsoft.com/en-us/windows/iot-core/windows-iot-enterprise).